bradlys/monochromatic-panda/contributing.md

 ## Needs

 Unless otherwise shown, there are no tests or build tools.
-This is something that needs to be addressed.
-As, it would be wise to have unit tests and Selenium tests to verify the correctness of the extension.
+This is something that needs to be addressed immediately and is the top priority of this project.
+As it would be wise to have unit tests and Selenium tests to verify the correctness of the extension.
 It would be nice to have build tools to streamline the build process (simple as it stands but could get complex in the future) and minimize the code for distribution.

 There is also the desire for a more streamlined UI, error reporting (automatic or done by the user), and some kind of MP3 link (possibly using a third party service but only if desired by the client).

 Overall, many thoughts but so few developers!
-Tests are of utmost importance though and without them, it is hard for anyone to contribute to the codebase without fear of destroying the entire thing.
+Tests are of utmost importance though and, without them, it is hard for anyone to contribute to the codebase without fear of destroying the entire thing.